toreda/strong-types/README.md

 ```

 # Install
 Install `@toreda/strong-types` directly from NPM or [clone the Github repo](https://github.com/toreda/strong-types).

 ### Install using Yarn (preferred)
  1. Open a shell (or console).
- 2. Navigate to the the TypeBox root project folder.
+ 2. Navigate to the the StrongTypes root project folder.
  3. Enter the following commands in order.
 Wait for each to complete before typing the next.
 ```bash
 yarn